 Cornell University, Meinig School of Biomedical Engineering

 Director of Graduate Studies

 Meinig School graduate programs live stream information session presented by Drs.
-Jan Lammerding (Director of Graduate Studies) and Newton de Faria (Director of the Masters of Engineering Program) at the 2020 virtual conference of the biomedical engineering society (BMES), Wednesday, 14 October 2020.
+Jan Lammerding (past Director of Graduate Studies) and Newton de Faria (Director of the Masters of Engineering Program) at the 2020 virtual conference of the biomedical engineering society (BMES), Wednesday, 14 October 2020.

 You Belong Here

 I chose Cornell not only for the phenomenal research opportunities, but also because the BME community felt real and genuine.
 Cornell BME allows me to have flexibility in my coursework and gives me skills to guide my own path during my research career, and I value that tremendously.